Program Overview

 Selection Process

 Applications will be reviewed by all staff psychologists currently involved in supervising interns.
-We will consider applicants who have a solid background in clinical work and application of scientific knowledge based on their graduate program.
+We will consider applicants who have a solid background in clinical work and the application of scientific knowledge based on their graduate program.
 Ideal applicants will have experience with assessment, intervention, research, and the ability to successfully collaborate and communicate within an interdisciplinary setting.
-Applicants will be offered interviews based on a determination of goodness-of-fit between training goals, experience, and the goals of SCHC’s psychology internship.
+Applicants will be offered interviews based on the determination of goodness-of-fit between training goals, experience, and the goals of SCHC’s psychology internship.

 Interviews

 Given the current safety measures due to COVID-19, all interviews will be virtual.
-Requests for onsite interviews may be accommodated on a case-by-case basis.
+Requests for on-site interviews may be accommodated on a case-by-case basis.
 The interview day will consist of meetings with supervising psychologists and other ancillary staff, a virtual tour of SCHC, an information session with the training director, and opportunities to meet with current trainees at SCHC.

 Additional Requirements